Inside: A tutorial for making yarn from old sweaters and turning it into a Valentine’s heart decoration.

-Valentine’s day is actually my birthday and this year it’s a big one!
-I thought it would be fun to decorate my home with lots of hearts.
+Valentine’s day is actually my birthday, and this year it’s a big one!
+I thought it would be fun to decorate my home with lots of fabric hearts.

 I’ve already had fun making some heart string lights.
 Now I’ve got the sweater felt heart decoration to add to the decor and there is more on the way!

 This is a really simple sweet Valentine’s craft that can be completed in under an hour and costs virtually nothing to make.
 It’s so simple that you could even do it with the kids.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 - Old wool sweater – Ideally the sweater should be at least 80% wool

 - Wire coat hanger – or wire of a similar thickness

 - Hot glue gun

 How to Recycle Sweaters into a Heart Decoration